 Despite the overwhelming value controlled by these entities, as we'll see, even companies such as Facebook are vulnerable to the byproduct of the rapid move to digitization -- the data breach epidemic.

 What is a data breach?
-A security incident in which personal information is publicly exposed or accessed without authorization.
+An information security incident in which personal information is publicly exposed or accessed without authorization.
 Although companies such as Yahoo and Facebook have gotten widespread attention for the impact of these incidents of cyber risk exposure, data breaches can affect businesses of all sizes in a variety of ways.

 They are difficult to identify, are costly to address, and cause reputational damage that some businesses never recover from.
 However, given the value of data and the inevitability of cyber risk, the best that companies can do to mitigate the effects of a breach is to implement a thorough risk management practice for the detection, containment and communication in the wake of a data breach.
 According to IBM, companies that contained a breach in less than 30 days saved more than $1 million compared to those that took more than 30 days.

 Biggest Data Breaches by People Impacted

-Each of these data breaches had an impact on millions of people, and provide different examples of how a company can be compromised or leave data exposed.
+Each of these data breaches had an impact on millions of people, and provide different examples of how a company can be compromised or leave an extraordinary number of records exposed.

 - Yahoo - 3 billion